 The SYSDSO uses the CREATE ENCRYPTION command to create encryption keys.
-An encryption key is used to encrypt a database's pages and/or the database's columns.
+An encryption key is used to encrypt the pages and/or columns of a database.
 The database owner uses an encryption key to perform encryption on a specific database or column.
 InterBase stores encryption keys in the RDB\$ENCRYPTIONS system table.